Fishing industry in Portugal: Fish consumption

-Portugal, as an Atlantic country and an historical seafaring nation, has a long tradition in the sector of fishing.
+Portugal, as an Atlantic country and a historically seafaring nation, has a long tradition in the sector of fishing.
 It is among the countries in the world with the highest fish consumption per capita.
+Portuguese cuisine includes a variety of fish and other seafood-based dishes, some of which are internationally renowned.

-Species like the sardine, Atlantic mackerel, tuna, and the European hake are important for the Portuguese commercial capture fisheries.
-Other, widely used species in Portuguese cuisine is the cod, known in Portugal as bacalhau.
-Salt cod has been produced for at least 500 years, since the time of the European discoveries.
-Before refrigeration, there was a need to preserve the codfish; drying and salting are ancient techniques to keep many nutrients and the process makes the codfish tastier.
+The most widely used species in Portuguese cuisine is cod, known in Portugal as bacalhau.
+Species like the sardine, Atlantic mackerel, tuna, and the European hake are also important.

-The Portuguese tried to use this method of drying and salting several fishes from their waters, but the ideal fish came from much further north.
-With the "discovery" of Newfoundland in 1497, Portuguese fishermen started fishing its cod-rich Grand Banks.
-Thus, bacalhau became a staple of the Portuguese cuisine, nicknamed fiel amigo (faithful friend).
-From the 18th century the town of Kristiansund in Norway became an important place of producing bacalao or klippfish, which is also exported to Portugal.

 Education, training and research in fishing

 In Portugal, there are several vocational and higher education institutions devoted to the teaching of fishing, fisheries, oceanography, marine biology and marine science in general.
-For example, the state-run polytechnic institute Instituto Politécnico de Leiria at Peniche, through its Escola Superior de Turismo e Tecnologia do Mar de Peniche, has a school of marine technologies awarding bachelor's and master's degrees in these subjects.
+For example, the state-run polytechnic institute Instituto Politécnico de Leiria at Peniche, through its Escola Superior de Turismo e Tecnologia do Mar de Peniche, has a school of marine technologies which awards bachelor's and master's degrees in these subjects.

-There are also a number of universities awarding bachelor's, masters' and doctorate degrees in varied marine science subfields, as well as making research and development work.
+There are also a number of universities which award bachelor's, masters' and doctorate degrees in varied marine science subfields, as well as research and development work.
 The ocean, marine biology and marine sciences degrees awarded by the University of Algarve and the New University of Lisbon are among the most prestigious in the country.
-The Instituto Nacional dos Recursos Biológicos (INRB) is the national research institute for agriculture and fisheries.
+The INRB is the national research institute for agriculture and fisheries.